 Graph 14.
-Percentage of educational attainment for Texas compared to Region 5.
+The percentage of educational attainment for Texas compared to Region 5.

-Region 5 is below the state average in those with a bachelor or graduate degree.
+Reigion 5 is below the state average in those without a High School diploma and those with a bachelors degree.

 Source.
 U.S. Census Bureau.
 American Community Survey 5-Year Estimates 2017-2021.